berty/www.berty.tech/bertytech/content/newsletter/news-60/index.md

 **How to download?**

 Join us on [Discord](https://crpt.fyi/berty-discord), check out our annoucement channel to get all the info to download the alpha.
-And if you have an Android phone, we are as impatient as we are.
+And if you have an Android phone, we are as impatient as you are to make it available.
 It's a matter of days now.

 Make sure to join our Discord to know when it's ready.
 Just saying. 😇